 The National Science Foundation Regional Big Data Innovation Hubs are hosting the Challenge, with a growing list of big data partners from industry, academia, and government:

-- Sign up for email updates about upcoming events (in-person and online), new datasets released, and ways to connect with other participants.
+- Sign up for email updates about upcoming activities (in-person and online), new datasets released, and ways to connect with other participants.
 Share these with your network!

 Share your demo/analysis/expertise: contact any or all of the Category Chairs to share your work and input